ArindamDutta02082001/Spring_Starter/08_Kafka ( implmented in major proj )/Readme.md

 ### Kafka in Spring Boot

+1. Download and unzip the .tgz file & run the zookeeper and kafka server
-1. Install the dependencies `spring-kafka` & `spring-kafka-test` in pom.xml
+2. Install the dependencies `spring-kafka` & `spring-kafka-test` in pom.xml
-2. create a **KafkaConfig.java** file which defines the configuration of Kafka Producer or Consumer on the basis of which is needed
+3. create a **KafkaConfig.java** file which defines the configuration of Kafka Producer or Consumer on the basis of which is needed
 - For **Consumer Service** , we create `ConsumerFactory` Bean and a `@KafkaListener` function
 ```
 // copy paste